 Once the motion is received and accepted by the chief executive, he or she must give members notice in writing of the intended motion at least 2 clear working days' notice of the date of the meeting at which it will be considered.

-27.2 Refusal of notice of motion
+27.2.
+Refusal of notice of motion

-The chief executive, after consulting the chairperson may refuse to accept any notice of motion which, in the opinion of the chief executive:
+The chief executive and the chairperson may refuse to accept any notice of motion which, in their joint opinion: